WebMaka/AutoTranscode/USAGE.md

 **-e EXTENSIONS**
 Filename extensions to watch for and act upon.
-This can be a list of extensions but must be comma-searated and not include whitespace or punctuation, e.g., "mp4,m4v,mov".
+This can be a list of extensions but must be comma-separated and not include whitespace or punctuation, e.g., "mp4,m4v,mov".
 Default extensions are "mp4,m4v,mkv,webm,mov".

 **-debug**